 - Chateau Versailles, the formal restaurant in Palace of Versailles.
 It’s pricy with entree starting at Euro 40 but they had absolutely delicious truffle risotto, while the casual cafe had nothing interesting.

 - Artisan Boulanger Traiteur, a cafe across from our second Airbnb apartment on Ru Lauriston.
 I still taste the veggie baguette sandwich the friendly server custom made for us each morning, just as I love.
 She looked totally Indian but they only speak French, being raised in French New Guinie and brought to Paris as a kid.

 - Our last dinner in a Thai restaurant up the street from our apartment on Ru Lauriston was delicious but more importantly, they were exceptionally helpful.
 They made our arrangements to get to the airport in the wee hours of the following morning.

 - After our visit to the Louvre, it was so late that all the restaurants were closing or had no vegetarian options.
 As we walked around we ran into a restaurant at 4 Rue de I’Èchelle.
 They prepared simple and delicious pasta dishes and salad for us.

-In preparation for the trip we got a list of restaurant recommendations but couldn’t visit many of them.
+In preparation for the trip, we got a list of restaurant recommendations but visiting Paris in 5 days doesn’t allow enough time for checking out all the restaurants.
 If you’re able to give them a try please leave a note below.